Definition of a Kelpie

 The blue merle markings (white with dark spots in it) in dogs with a kelpie build, are commonly indicative of either a Border Collie cross, Koolie cross, or a Cattle dog cross.

-Head: Should be balanced in size to the proportion to the body.
+Should be balanced in size to the proportion to the body.

-Ears: Ideally both ears should be erect, but can be heavier with tips or more, of one or both, down.
+Ideally both ears should be erect, but can be heavier with tips or more, of one or both, down.
 Large heavy ears, lying flat against the head are not typical of kelpies.

-Tail: a variety of lengths, but ideally should be carried low.
+A variety of lengths, but ideally should be carried low.